Get insider access

 Best TVs Under $300

 Most big TV companies focus on making the best top-of-the-line TVs, and they're starting to stray away from making cheap entry-level TVs.
-Some companies still do, and you can find an okay 4k TV for under $300, but it won't have many features, the picture quality won't be anything special, and they'll usually be available in smaller sizes.
+Some companies still do, and you can find an okay 4k TV for under $300.
+However, it won't have many features, the picture quality won't be anything special, and it'll usually only be available in smaller sizes.
 These are good to have as secondary TVs in bedrooms or kitchens but aren't ideal as your main TV for watching 4k movies or playing games.

 1. Best TV Under $300